orientation/orientation/doc/FEATURES.md

 - Subscribe to articles to receive email updates
 - Syntax highlight code snippets in multiple languages
 - Let Orientation auto-flag old articles (> 6 months) as "stale"
-- Manually flag out-of-date articles as "rotten" to notify all contributors (author & editor)
+- Manually flag out-of-date articles as "outdated" to notify all contributors (author & editor)
 - Manually flag articles as "fresh" to signal that they are now up-to-date
 - Endorse useful or well-written articles (notifies contributors for good feels)
 - Tag articles for broader categorization and to improve search